-Prepayment rates spiked for PM16 in 2013 (see Figure 6).
-These prepayments are largely driven by a specific feature of Paragon loans originated immediately after the global financial crisis, which included a mandatory switch from interest-only to repayment after predetermined period (typically five years).
+Prepayment rates spike for most Paragon deals by the end of the teaser period.
+For PM18, the recent spike in prepayments is driven by a combination of loans coming to the end of their teaser period, and loans repurchased by Paragon due to product conversion requests, along with an increased availability of BTL financing.
+In PM16's case, the prepayments are largely driven by a specific feature of Paragon loans originated immediately after the global financial crisis, which included a mandatory switch from interest-only to repayment after predetermined period (typically five years).
 As BTL is largely an interest-only market, this creates an incentive for borrowers to refinance.